This page was reviewed under our medical and editorial policy by

 PCR: A polymerase chain reaction (PCR) test identifies and copies small segments of DNA to detect genetic alterations.

-Newer second-line treatments are emerging for the treatment of follicular lymphoma, such as CAR-T therapy options, which have received U.S. Food and Drug Administration approval in some instances.
-These therapies take white blood cells, change the gene coding in them to harm lymphoma cells, and then inject them back into your body.
+Newer treatments are emerging for the treatment of follicular lymphoma when the disease comes back (called a recurrence) or doesn't respond to initial treatments.
+This includes CAR T-cell therapy, which has received U.S. Food and Drug Administration approval after two lines of treatment.
+These therapies take a patient's T-cells (white blood cells), change the gene coding in them to recognize and attack lymphoma cells and then infuse them back into the patient.